atsurinange/s2001reporting5/README.md

   #e.g.
   git config --global user.email "atsushi.kitagawa@dxc.com"
   git config --global user.name "atsurinange"

+3) Create a new R project(reporting activity) in mode of version control and using git
+- [Important!]
+Input URL as SSH

 4) Update following R initial settings
 - .Renviron     for definition where is global cache